 David Do previously led the equivalent agency in Washington, D.C.’s city government, as the director of the Department of For-Hire Vehicles.
 Before that, he was director of the D.C.
 Mayor’s Office on Asian and Pacific Islander Affairs.
 Do’s nomination was announced on April 28, 2022 and Do was confirmed by the City Council a month later.

-Jeff Coltin, Annie McDonough, Sahalie Donaldson, Sara Dorn, Pete Tomao and Amanda Salazar contributed reporting.
+Jeff Coltin, Annie McDonough, Sahalie Donaldson, Sara Dorn, Pete Tomao, Amanda Salazar and Peter Sterne contributed reporting.